Skip to main content

 ATS platforms typically offer a range of plans to suit different organizational sizes and hiring needs, from free versions designed for small businesses or startups to more comprehensive, feature-rich packages for large enterprises.
 Understanding these options will help you select a plan that aligns with your recruitment goals, budget, and the scale of your hiring operations.

 In general, applicant tracking systems tend to cost between $10 to $100 per user, per month, though some systems do operate on a flat fee model instead.
 Some systems do include a one-time set-up fee too.
-However, most recruiting software providers are happy to offer you a free demo or free trial so you can get a first-hand feel for their system before signing up.
+However, most recruiting software providers are happy to offer you a free demo or free trial so you can get a first-hand feel for their ATS system before signing up.

 Pricing & Plan Comparison Table for Applicant Tracking Systems